Conway The Machine puts on a show on “From King To God.”

 There are over one million rappers in the United States of America; there aren’t many that are realer than Conway The Machine or Freddie Gibbs.
 “Seen Everything But Jesus” is a touching street banger that features the two rappers.

 “Seen Everything But Jesus” is one of the most laidback songs I’ve heard by a Griselda member.
-Not only does it feature a soothing instrumental, but you also get easygoing rap styles by both Conway and Freddie Gibbs on the song.
-As for lyrically, the two rappers do a fantastic job of letting the world know about all of their fallen friends, about their impeccable mic skills, and their gangsta-ass ways.
+Not only does it feature a soothing instrumental, but you also get easygoing rap styles by both Conway and Freddie Gibbs.
+As for lyrically, the two rappers do a fantastic job of letting the world know about all of their fallen friends, their impeccable mic skills, and their gangsta-ass ways.

 3. FRONT LINES